 The Deloitte Foundation Wildman Medal Award was founded in 1978 to commemorate John Wildman and to encourage research relevant to the professional practice of accounting to which much of Mr. Wildman's life was devoted.
 For 2017, the AAA and the Deloitte Foundation are honored to be able to bestow this award to Dan Amiram, Zahn Bozanic, and Ethan Rouen.

-David A. Wood to receive the 2017 AAA Accounting Horizons Best Paper Award
+David A. Wood receives the 2017 AAA Accounting Horizons Best Paper Award

-Lakewood Ranch, FL, June 12, 2017 - The American Accounting Association (AAA) would like to congratulate David A. Wood as the recipient of the 2017 Accounting Horizons Best Paper Award for his article, “Comparing the Publication Process in Accounting, Economics, Finance, Management, Marketing, Psychology, and the Natural Sciences,” which was published in the September 2016 issue.
-This AAA award will be presented to the author in the form of a unique glass art piece and a $2,500 prize at the Tuesday luncheon on August 8, 2017 at the AAA Annual Meeting in San Diego, CA.
+Lakewood Ranch, FL, August 8, 2017 - The American Accounting Association (AAA) congratulates David A. Wood as the recipient of the 2017 Accounting Horizons Best Paper Award for his article, “Comparing the Publication Process in Accounting, Economics, Finance, Management, Marketing, Psychology, and the Natural Sciences,” which was published in the September 2016 issue.
+This AAA award was presented to the author in the form of a unique glass art piece and a $2,500 prize at the Tuesday luncheon on August 8, 2017 at the AAA Annual Meeting in San Diego, CA.

 David A. Wood is an Associate Professor and the Andersen Fellow in the Marriott School of Business at Brigham Young University.
 Professor Wood completed his PhD at Indiana University.
 He also received BS and MAcc degrees at Brigham Young University and a Masters of Business at Indiana University.
 At BYU, Professor Wood teaches accounting data analytics, accounting information systems, and experimental research design.
 He has published 50 articles in respected academic and practitioner journals.
 His research has won multiple accounting and ethics best paper awards.
 Professor Wood is the co-developer of the rankings at byuaccounting.net.
 He is married to the former Cindy Lunt, and they have four children, Jessica, Bryan, Derek, and Emily.
 In his spare time,he enjoys spending time with family, being outdoors, and woodworking.